-Alta Via 1 ends on a bus stop near La Pissa kind of in the middle of nowhere!
+Alta Via 1 ends at a bus stop near La Pissa kind of in the middle of nowhere!
 Don’t worry though you won’t be left stranded.
 Buses do operate every hour and you can find the schedule in the last 2 huts you will be staying at.

 The bus will take you to the nearest biggest city – Belluno from where you can either travel back by bus to Cortina or to any other place in Italy by train.

 The cost of hiking Alta Via 1

 Out of the three Alta Vias I walked, I found Alta Via 1 to be the most expensive.
 There are a couple of reasons for it.